rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-tiffany-pek-yuan-tiif/index.md

 **Would you recommend that approach for new contributors?**

 Yes, I think that improving documentation is a good way to start contributing to Rust.
-It is also important to first locate areas that you are interested in, because the Rust Project is huge, there is Miri, the compiler, rustdoc, rust-analyzer, Cargo, and many other areas in need of contributions.
+It is also important to first locate areas that you are interested in, because the Rust Project is huge, there is Miri, the compiler, rustfmt, rustdoc, rust-analyzer, Cargo, and many other areas in need of contributions.
 Before making larger changes, it is always good to discuss them first with the corresponding maintainers before you open a PR.

 If you are just starting with Rust, always read the error messages, because they are really nice.
 And if you find the error message difficult to understand, it might be a bug, so go open an issue!